 Military families often move frequently.
 They can miss out on opportunities to acquire property and accumulate other material assets, and sacrifice the possibility of alternate employment that may have been more lucrative.

 In many splits, these retirement benefits may form one of the most significant, substantial resources to divide.

 Under the USFSPA, as long as the court has jurisdiction over a divorce, the state, including California, has the authority to divide the military retirement benefits of a service member.
-The legislation allows for this, but does not require the pension to be allocated between the two parties.
+The legislation allows for this but does not require the division of military pensions.

 The USFSPA does not guarantee your former spouse a portion of your military pension.
 It must be awarded as part of the division of property in the court’s final order.

 That said, if you were married to your spouse for ten years or more, overlapping with ten years of service, your ex may be entitled to up to half of your retirement.
 The final amount is ultimately negotiable and subject to a number of considerations.

 If the marriage was shorter than that, a spouse can ask for half.
 Even if the union was longer than a decade, a service member can also request to pay less than 50%.

 For marriages lasting less than ten years, under California law, your spouse is still entitled to a portion of your retirement benefits.
 The formula for determining how much revolves around the number of months of creditable service performed during the time you were married.

 In the process of divorce, you can come to an agreement about how to divvy up the retirement benefits.
 There are cases where a spouse may be willing to accept a smaller portion of the military pension in exchange for other valuable items.
 For instance a house or joint property.

 Like most assets, it’s negotiable.